ctrangel/ctrangel/README.md

 ### Hi👋, I'm Christian
 Welcome to my GitHub

-I'm a third-year applied computer science student at Point Park University.
+I'm a fourth-year applied computer science student at Point Park University.

 - 📫 How to reach me: rangeltchristian@gmail.com